-Thanks to a project between English Heritage and Channel 4, a Roman town house has been erected at Wroxeter and is now open to the public.
-A TV series started on Thursday 20 January and will run for six weeks, following a team of modern builders as they set about building the town house using traditional Roman methods.
+Thanks to a project between English Heritage and Channel 4, a Roman town house has been erected at Wroxeter.
+The TV series followed a team of modern builders as they set about building the town house using traditional Roman methods.

 Roman Cookery Workshop

 Get hands-on with our exclusive roman cookery workshop.
 Find out more about authentic cooking techniques, ingredients and recipes of the times and help to create your own Roman dishes!

 Sun 25 and Spring Bank Holiday Mon 26 May 2014

 Witness the might of the Roman Army as it invades Old Sarum Castle!
 Tremble in the face of the formidable Ermine Street Guard and their fearsome siege machines.
 Budding young Centurions can hone their skills in a series of drills and games.

 Prices and opening times

 Wroxeter Roman City, Wroxeter, near Shrewsbury, Shropshire - SY5 6PH

 For just £48 a year, English Heritage members get free entry to our properties and exclusive discounts.